Xamarin and Microsoft Event in Dublin

 Currently, Azure Notification Hubs supports sending notifications to

 - Windows Notification Service (WNS) for Windows Phone & Universal Apps on Windows 8 and Window 10

 - The legacy Microsoft Push Notification Service (MPNS) for older Windows Phone 8 apps

 - Apple Push Notification Service (APNS) for Apple Devices such as iPhones and Macs running iOS and OSX

 - Firebase Cloud Messaging (FCM) and Google Cloud Messaging (GCM) for Android devices & chrome apps

 - Baidu Cloud Push for Android in China

 - Amazon Device Messaging (ADM) for Amazon Kindles

 Setup can be a little tricky for the respective platforms.
-In order to configure Google for example, you’ll need to login to the Google Developer Console and enable the FireBase/Google Cloud Messaging API, recording your API Key.
-You’ll also need to configure a project under the IAM & Admin Sections and take note of your Project Number which will be used in your source code
+In order to configure Google, for example, firstly you’ll need to login to the Google Developer Console.
+Here you must enable the FireBase/Google Cloud Messaging API, recording your API Key.
+Secondly, you’ll also need to configure a project under the IAM & Admin Sections.
+Finally, remember to take note of your Project Number which will be used in your source code.

-Apple’s Push Notification Service on the other hand requires that you generate a CSR which is uploaded to the Apple Developer site.
-That will allow you to create a Certificate which is in turn uploaded to the Azure Notification Hub configuration.
+Alternatively, Apple’s Push Notification Service requires that you generate a CSR which is uploaded to the Apple Developer site.
+As a result, that will allow you to create a Certificate.
+Consequently, this is in turn uploaded to the Azure Notification Hub configuration.